eclipse-langium/langium-website/hugo/content/docs/ast-types.md

 ```

 ### Assigned actions
 Actions can also be used to control the structure of AST node types.
-This is a more advanced topic, and we recommend getting familiar with the rest of the documentation before diving into this section.
+This is a more advanced topic, so we recommend getting familiar with the rest of the documentation before diving into this section.

 Let's consider two different grammars derived from the [Arithmetics example](https://github.com/langium/langium/blob/main/examples/arithmetics/src/language-server/arithmetics.langium).
 These grammars are designed to parse a document containing a single definition comprised of a name and an expression assignment, with an expression being an indefinite length of additions or a numerical value.